ysyk2021/navigating-your-personal-brand-journey-how-to-overcome-obstacles-and-achieve-success/src/chapter-5-2.md

-# Speaking at Events and Webinars to Increase Visibility

 In this chapter, we will explore the importance of speaking at events and webinars as a strategy for increasing visibility and enhancing your personal brand.
 Public speaking provides a unique opportunity to showcase your expertise, connect with a larger audience, and establish yourself as a thought leader in your industry.
 Whether you are speaking at conferences, industry events, or virtual webinars, leveraging these platforms effectively can have a significant impact on your personal brand journey.
 Let's delve into strategies for successfully navigating speaking engagements and webinars to increase your visibility.